 Dear friends,

-It's high time everyone should be clear some of the facts already discussed here by learned members.
-To summarise them -
+It's high time everyone should be clear on some of the facts already discussed here by learned members.
+To summarize:

-1. Indian laws doesn't offer any, any interpretations about CTC.
+1. Indian laws don't offer any interpretations about CTC.

-2. Practicing, imposing or accepting & interpreting CTC is the prerogative of employers & employees & at one's own cost & risk.
+2. Practicing, imposing, or accepting and interpreting CTC is the prerogative of employers and employees at one's own cost and risk.

-3. Even courts have not spelt out any codifications on CTC.
+3. Even courts have not spelled out any codifications on CTC.

-4. Though, generally gratuity is considered as part of CTC there is no hard and fast rule whether to include or excluded and what are all.
+4. Though generally gratuity is considered as part of CTC, there is no hard and fast rule on whether to include or exclude it.

-5. Even Gratuity Act also doesn't say anything about CTC.
+5. Even the Gratuity Act also doesn't mention anything about CTC.

-6. Irrespective of whether or not included in CTC, gratuity is payable when an employee leaves an employer subject to ONLY after completion of a qualifying "continuous service" of 5 years ( 4 yrs + 240 days in the 5th year) with the very same employer (except when he/she forfeit gratuity as per law on certain lawful grounds).
+6. Regardless of whether or not included in CTC, gratuity is payable when an employee leaves an employer only after completing a qualifying "continuous service" of 5 years (4 years + 240 days in the 5th year) with the same employer (except when forfeited on lawful grounds).

-7. Even when included as part of CTC, gratuity is NOT payable monthly as it is not part of gross salary or take home salary.
+7. Even when included in CTC, gratuity is not payable monthly as it is not part of the gross salary or take-home salary.

-8. There is no legal obligation for an employer to open a bank a/c and invest gratuity fund on monthly basis.
-However it's the legal responsibility of an employer to create adequate provisions/liability towards gratuity in their Annual Accounts which is compulsory as this is meant to defray gratuity obligations of the employer.
+8. There is no legal obligation for an employer to open a bank account and invest the gratuity fund on a monthly basis.
+However, it's the legal responsibility of an employer to create adequate provisions/liability towards gratuity in their Annual Accounts, which is compulsory to defray gratuity obligations.

-9. In case of non-payment of gratuity to a legally eligible employee, the employee can seek intervention of appropriate officers & legal remedies.
-In which case the employer is liable to pay over due interest on delay in payment of gratuity at prescribed rates.
-Therefore there cannot be loss even when payment is delayed.
+9. In cases of non-payment of gratuity to a legally eligible employee, the employee can seek intervention of appropriate officers and legal remedies.
+In such cases, the employer is liable to pay overdue interest on the delay in payment of gratuity at prescribed rates.
+Therefore, there cannot be a loss even when payment is delayed.

 From India, Bangalore